alexanderaleskin/telegram_django_bot/README.rst

 ************************************

-For the correct work of ``TelegaViewSet`` and other components the Django ORM model representing the user in Telegram must be inherited from ``telegram_django_bot.models.TelegramUser``, as these components use its fields. ``TelegramUser`` inherited from ``django.contrib.auth.models.AbstractUser`` (which allows you to authorize users on the site if necessary) and has the following additional fields:
+For the correct work of ``TelegramViewSet`` and other components the Django ORM model representing the user in Telegram must be inherited from ``telegram_django_bot.models.TelegramUser``, as these components use its fields. ``TelegramUser`` inherited from ``django.contrib.auth.models.AbstractUser`` (which allows you to authorize users on the site if necessary) and has the following additional fields: